-Type: R> r 0c000 You will see: U> The r command runs the processor from address 2000 hex.
-Type: U> b You will see: M> The b command causes the emulation processor to "break" execution of whatever it was doing and begin executing within the emulation monitor.
+Type : R> r 0c000 You will see: U> The r command runs the processor.
+Type: U> b You will see: M> The b command causes the emulati

+The b command causes the emulation processor to "break" execution of whatever it was doing and begin executing within the emulation monitor.
 The "M>" prompt indicates that the emulator is running in the monitor.

-Running the Type: Sample Program
+Running the Sample Program